 As online games have no end, you might find it hard to stop playing and start to become addicted.
 This could affect how much sleep you get at night, your concentration, and your results at school.
 It could also mean you lose friends because they never see you anymore.

 If you have any more questions on this area or would like to speak to somebody about this topic, have a look at the links or search for your local services in the blue box below.
-Alternatively, you can always contact your Public Health Nurse (School Nurse).
+Alternatively, you can always contact your school nurse.